HenestrosaDev/ios-interview-questions/README.md

 	A **value type** creates a new copy of its data when it is assigned to a variable, or passed to a function.
 Changes to one instance of a value type do not affect other instances.

 	Value types in Swift include basic data types like `Int`, `Double`, `Bool`, and `String`, as well as more complex types such as structs and enums.

-Here is an example:
+	Here's an example:

 	```swift
 	struct Point {